 - Say No to Slurp: Slurping while you are drinking tea or coffee results in consuming a lot of air.
 This air is expelled as gas.

-- Do Not Using Straws: Straws also lead to intake of a lot of air with the liquid you are taking in, as it works by building suction pressure.
+- Do Not Use Straws: Straws also lead to intake of a lot of air with the liquid you are taking in, as it works by building suction pressure.

 - Avoid Aerated Drinks: The sugar content is very high in aerated drinks.
-On top of that, they contain carbon dioxide that you take in and expelled in the form of gas.
-This is the reason, many people drink soda after a heavy meal to eliminate gas.
+On top of that, they contain carbon dioxide that you took in and expelled in the form of gas.
+This is the reason; many people drink soda after a heavy meal to eliminate gas.

 - Eat Slowly: Eat slowly and chew your food properly.
 This would help in digestion and make your stomach acquainted with the food you are taking in.

-- Brisk Walk: Take a brisk walk or do some kind of exercise after a heavy meal.
+- Brisk Walk: Take a brisk walk or do some exercise after a heavy meal.
 This would help in easy digestion and prevent flatulence.

-- Meditate: Mediate and keep your stress level down.
-Overworking can slow down the digestion process and lead to formation of gas.
+- Meditate: Meditate and keep your stress level down.
+Overworking can slow down the digestion process and lead to the formation of gas.

 Diet You Need to Follow

 Following the right diet is one of the most important things that you need to do, if you want to reduce flatulence.
 Keep the following points in mind: